Taylerfnunez/NYS-Land-Use/README.md

 You **don’t need to modify** this file — just run it and copy the printed output.
 This ID will uniquely identify all files, plots, and outputs from your run.

-Below is the step-by-step workflow for running **one complete simulation**:
+Below is the step-by-step workflow for running one complete simulation:

 ---

 ###  Src Folder